rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 This explains why all mainstream languages look and feel alike.
 As far as programming languages go, software industry is not innovation friendly.
 Any progress needs to be very gradual.
 Developers need to be able to "hit the ground running" when using a new language.

-Phil Wadler made an interesting observation in the context of language design called [Wadler's Law]().
-This observation is also known in a more general form as [bikeshead]() and I have mentioned these terms already.
+Phil Wadler made an interesting observation in the context of language design called [_add_blank_target Wadler's Law]().
+This observation is also known in a more general form as [_add_blank_target bikeshead]() and I have mentioned these terms already.
 Types are about semantics.
 That puts them at the far end of the popularity ranking scale.
 I have mentioned the easy vs simple dilemma.
 Simple is less popular.
 Types are theoretical,  that makes them less popular as well.

-I can think about 2 approaches to becoming a better coder: hands on programming (project work) and linear learning (e.g. reading textbooks).
-Ideally both approaches are combined and feed into each other.
-A mastery of types needs both.
-This is not what is happening, the second element is missing.
-Did you work in a place that encouraged developers to read a theoretical book?

 Let's look at what the type friendly job market looks like.
 The job market for typed functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust top the list for the weekend use based on stackoverflow surveys[^weekend].